kuzzleio/documentation-old/src/plugins-reference/managing-plugins/index.md

 }
 ```

-Each Plugin is responsible of handling its own custom configuration parameters and Kuzzle has no opinion on how to do it.
-Whether the custom configuration is merged with the defaults or not entirely depends on the implementation of the plugin's `init` function.
+Each Plugin is responsible of handling its own custom configuration parameters.
+Whether or not the custom configuration is merged with Kuzzle Backend's default parameters depends on how the plugin's `init` function is implemented.